 These articles provided insight into the minds of Trump supporters.
 Many viewed him as the lesser evil compared to Hillary, while some simply held him and his policies in high regard.
 Others still stated that it was only a matter of him being the candidate for the Republican party, so they voted for him.
 For myself, the most sobering statistic I saw was an exit poll on CNN, discussing the top reasons why voters chose the candidate they did.
 Over 90 percent of those polled who voted for Trump stated their highest priority was possibility for change, and they believed Trump offered the best option.
 What this change would be was not clear, but they knew they wanted something different.
 This contrasts with barely 15 percent who voted for Hillary who were looking for and expected significant change.

 There are many arguments against the views that I read.
 Trump has been on record stating that he is for traditional marriage only, as recently as one month ago.
 He is planning on severely restricting rights related to reproduction.
 His immigration policies will be damning for anyone who is not a white citizen as fear-mongering will cause great harm to anyone who seems foreign in any respect.
 He has no record of honesty, only being loud and confident.
 His perpetuation of rape culture is far more impactful and dangerous than any due diligence by our justice system that assumes innocence first.
-He has no record as a successful business man, only a rich, privileged childhood that allowed him to do whatever he wanted.
+He has no record as a successful businessman, only a rich, privileged childhood that allowed him to do whatever he wanted.
 Finally, repealing the Affordable Care Act will only contribute to the terrible situation that our healthcare industry is in, destroying the ability of Americans to obtain aid as they grow older or are in employment ruts.

 Despite all this, it seemed to come down to what people thought was important.
 Those who bought into the fear, believing we were in serious danger from those without and within looked to the simple rhetoric of Trump.
 In an election season where there was little policy nuance debated, it was clear where he stood: Deport anyone who is not supposed to be here and protect the borders.
 Everything else will fall into place.
 Those who were concerned about more broad foreign policy and the economy generally looked toward Clinton, who had far more experience in these areas despite certain scandals related to security.
-Also those who were progressive with respect to social issues wanted anybody except for Trump, and those looking for conservative justices on the Supreme Court eyed the Republican candidate to help protect the constitution and traditional America.
+Also, those who were progressive with respect to social issues wanted anybody except for Trump, and those looking for conservative justices on the Supreme Court eyed the Republican candidate to help protect the Constitution and traditional America.

 One aspect that will come to light soon, but was not thoroughly discussed during the election, was the presence of third party candidates in many states, the most prevalent being Gary Johnson.
 There are many parallels between the election this year and the 2000 election, with these third parties drawing votes from either candidates being a strong one.
 Florida would have been much more hotly contested without the third party candidates, as well as many other states swinging more clearly in one direction or the other.
 I am not saying that third party candidates are bad.
 I think that they are useful in showing candidates what is important, and especially this year they brought attention to how upset the populace was with the available candidates.
 However, this year also brought attention to the privilege present in the way many people voted.
 Voting third party this year meant that you would not be affected by the racist and misogynist views of Trump, that you needed nothing extra from Clinton and could simply “protest” in a race where protesting could destroy the lives of so many.
 I understand voting your conscience, and showing Clinton and Trump that you are dissatisfied with what they stood for and wanted for this country, but the reality is that people are hurting from this.
 Far from the made up issues people had with a Clinton presidency, what Trump’s victory is forcing people to face is salient and disastrous for many people.
 This election will cause unforeseen ripples in the world and in our culture, and I am personally scared for the future.
 As someone who is privileged, as I stated in the beginning of this essay, I am worried that funding for science and education will be reduced, that issues with teen pregnancy and drug use will be made more prevalent due to a lack of proper education and protection.
 Trump, and many conservatives in general, are afraid to face the realities present in this country, the many truths that exist for many citizens and how the oppressive nature of their policies will systematically remove the freedoms of our people.